 The Day Skipper course is our second level of cruising instruction, giving students the knowledge and confidence to skipper a boat on their own.
-We follow the Royal Yachting Association curriculum for the Day Skipper standard, which also opens the door for students to apply to the RYA for the highly valuable International Certificate of Competency (ICC).
+We follow the Royal Yachting Association curriculum for the Day Skipper standard, which also opens the door for students to apply to the RYA for the highly valuable International Certificate of Competency (ICC instructions here).

-The ICC certification really opens the doors for you to sail anywhere in the world as it is considered the gold standard of licensing by dozens of governments around the world and by charter companies in some of the most popular cruising destinations.
+The ICC certification really enables you to sail anywhere in the world as it is considered the gold standard of licensing by dozens of governments around the world and by charter companies in some of the most popular cruising destinations.

 The goal of the Day Skipper standard is to ensure you are prepared to safely skipper a yacht on your own.
 At the end of the course you will be prepared to act as the skipper for sailing trips in daylight hours and fair to moderate conditions, staying within 20 miles of shore.